0xNextLabs/Nextme-Whitepaper/README.md

 ## Vision

-**For Mass Adoption of Social Payments to Enable the "Last Mile" of Crypto.**
+**For Mass Adoption of Social Lifestyle and Payments to Enable the "Last Mile" of Onchain.**

 ## Values